Types of ADCs: How They Work and What They’re Used For

 Cons:

-Flash ADCs are often modified in practice, generally involving two or more stages of low-resolution, partial conversion to arrive at the required resolution (other than folding ADCs—see below)—this results in good performance with less power consumption than unmodified flash ADCs.
+Flash ADCs are often modified in practice, generally involving two or more stages of low-resolution (partial) conversion to arrive at the required resolution (other than folding ADCs—see below)—this results in good performance with less power consumption than unmodified flash ADCs.

 Common modifications:

-Successive approximation (SAR) ADCs
+Successive approximation (SAR) ADC

-As the name suggests, successive approximation ADCs work by running successive trials of internally generated voltages to compare with the analog input voltage.
-It requires n such trials to do an n-bit conversion.
-The acronym SAR refers to the successive approximation registers that help to generate the internal voltage trials.
+As the name suggests, successive approximation ADC works by running successive trials of internally generated voltages to compare with the analog input voltage.
+It requires ‘n’ such trials to do an n-bit conversion.

 Typical applications include data acquisition systems (DAQ), industrial control and measurement, and CMOS (digital camera and video) imaging.